morganceili/Proteus/Research Notes/HSMnotes.md

 *Event-handler sub-routines* - designed to handle a group of sub-routines (events) *State* - state of a system in an *equivalence class* of past histories of a system, equivalent in the sense that the future behaviors of the system given any of the past histories will be identical
-- State is the minimum relevant informatin that holds aspects for future behavior
+- State is the minimum relevant information that holds aspects for future behavior

 *State machine* - A set of all states plus the rules for changing from one state to another.
 Events trigger a state transition